chinedufn/virtual-loading-dots/README.md

 ## TODO:

-- Accomplish animation without needing to know a background color (i.e. the dots are transparent)
-- Accomplish animation without needing to know a width (i.e. using percentages)
-- Defaults for dotColor, width, and borderRadius
+- Defaults for dotColor and borderRadius
-- potentially allow consumer to specify units (`em`, `px`, etc)
 - Allow dots to interpolate between two colors
 - Add a few different `loadingDots` to demo
+- Add documentation to stress importance of framework agnostic components
+- Research React and update the  React example

 ## See Also